 However, this board does have regenerative braking and is incredibly responsive to user inputs.
 Additionally, it also has excellent customer support that is very responsive and receptive to questions, should you run into any difficulties.

 For the final set of tests in our review, responsible for the remaining 10% of the score, we looked at how quickly each board could stop and how well you could control your speed while traveling downhill.
-The Onewheel+ XR finished out with a strong showing, receiving a 9 out of 10 for its solid stopping skills.
+The Onewheel+ XR finished out with a strong showing for its solid stopping skills.

 This board stops very quickly on flat ground, only taking about 15' to come to a complete stop from a cruising speed of 13 mph — comparing very favorably with the rest of the group.